IBM System/360 Model 30: History

-The Model 30 was a popular IBM mainframe which was announced in 1964 as the least powerful of the System/360s.
+The Model 30 was announced in 1964 as the least powerful of the System/360s.
 The System/360 series was the first line of computers in the world to allow machine language programs to be written that could be used across a broad range of compatible machines of different sizes.
 It was the smallest model that had the full System/360 instruction set (unlike the Model 20) and served as a stand-alone system, communications system or as a satellite processor of a larger system.

 The first delivery of the 360/30 was in June 1965 to McDonnell Aircraft.

-Along with the 360/40, these were the two largest revenue producing System/360 models, accounting for over half the System/360 units sold.
+It was among the most successful IBM mainframes.
+The 360/30 and the 360/40 were the two most profitable System/360 models, accounting for over half of System/360 units sold.